IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-richardson-opsawg-pcaplinktype.md

 * values from 32768 to 65000 are marked as First-Come First-Served.

-* values from 65000 to 65535 are marked as Private Use.
+* values from 65001 to 65535 are marked as Private Use.

 The Registry has four columns: the symbolic name (LINKTYPE_something), the integer value, a very short description, and the document/requestor reference.

 The Registry shall be populated as follows in the table below.
-In each case here, the reference should be http://www.tcpdump.org/linktypes.html, which is not repeated.
+In each case here, the reference should be to http://www.tcpdump.org/linktypes.html, which is not repeated each time.

 The initial value of table is base upon the Link type list maintained by libpcap, and published on the tcpdump.org web site as http://www.tcpdump.org/linktypes.html.

+Note that historically, values were assigned incrementally on First-Come/First-Served basis, with a preference for a public specification, but with no mandate.
+Some historical values may have less specification than desired.

 There is often an associated DLT value which are often identical in value, but not universally so.
 DLT values are associated with specific operation system captures, and are operating system specific, and are thus not subject to standardization.

 | LINKTYPE name  | LINKTYPE value  |  description